Not At Fault Accident Without insurance – Rights and Options

 In a typical car accident, it is common to result in personal injuries and vehicle damage.
 However, please be aware that car accident injury claims, and car accident property damage claims are two separate claims.
 They are mostly handled by different courts.
 If you are seeking legal advice for car accident no insurance claims for your injuries, please be sure to consult a car accident injury lawyer for your car accident injury compensation.
 If you are seeking damage payout under your insurance policy, please consult a car accident property damage lawyer for your damage claim.

-One common mistake in minor car accidents is that people are focus solely on damage claim and overlook their rights and entitlements for their injury claim because the symptoms are either mild or delayed.
+One common mistake in minor car accidents is that people are focus solely on damage claim and overlook their rights and entitlements for their injury claim because the symptoms are either mild, such as whiplash, or delayed.
 By the time the long-term effect of a seemly minor accident start to catch up with them, it can be too late to make a claim.

 If you are involved in a not at fault car accident, regardless if you are insured or not, please be aware of all your rights for insurance claim and injured claim.